My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 There are plenty of British people who will rubbish the train service in Britain (mainly because of costs), but on viewing comments from Americans on YouTube, many rave about how good the UK passenger rail system is.

 The biggest surprise to me is the sheer volume of public transport available in Britain compared to America; in spite of the fact that Britain is a much smaller country with a smaller population.
 The landmass of the USA is 40 times bigger than the UK, and its population is five times greater; 318.9 million people live in America compared with just 64.1 million people in Britain.

 Main Modes of Passenger Transport

-Car is without a doubt the main mode of passenger transport in both America and Britain, but that is where the similarity ends.
+The automobile is without a doubt the main mode of passenger transport in both America and Britain, but that is where the similarity ends.

 It’s impossible to make an exact comparison because official statistics in both countries are compiled differently.
-For example, although car is by far the most popular mode of transport, for some reason the UK government statistics lump both cars and taxis together in the same figure; I assume because of the sheer number of taxis on local roads, and the difficulty in separating the two when gathering the raw data.
+For example, although the car is by far the most popular mode of transport, for some reason the UK government statistics lump both cars and taxis together in the same figure; I assume because of the sheer number of taxis on local roads, and the difficulty in separating the two when gathering the raw data.